Deep Dive: Write Path¶

 1. Overview¶

-The write path is split into two phases:
+The write path has two phases:

 Client POST /write